Adam Rippon: 2016–17 season: Grand Prix Final debut

-After taking bronze at the 2016 CS U.S. Classic, Rippon won bronze at both of his Grand Prix competitions – the 2016 Skate America and 2016 Trophée de France.
+After taking bronze at the 2016 CS U.S. Classic, Rippon won bronze at the 2016 Skate America after placing 2nd in the free skate and 3rd in the short program.
+At the 2016 Trophée de France, Rippon won a second bronze medal after placing 4th in the short program and 2nd in the free skate, earning personal best scores for both the free skate and total score.
+He later described his free skate performance as "the best skate of my career."
 As a result, he qualified for the first time to the Grand Prix Final.
 He would finish 6th at the event in Marseille, France.

 During an off-ice warmup on January 6, 2017, Rippon sprained his left ankle and fractured the fifth metatarsal bone in his left foot, resulting in his withdrawal from the 2017 U.S. Championships.

-2017–18 season
+2017–18 season: Pyeongchang Olympics

 Starting his season strong with a bronze medal at 2017 CS Finlandia Trophy, Rippon then went on to win silver medals in both of his Grand Prix assignments, 2017 NHK Trophy and 2017 Skate America.
 His placements at these events qualified him for his second Grand Prix Final.
 During his free skate at Skate America, Rippon fell on his shoulder while executing a quadruple Lutz, but he was able to continue with his performance without stopping.
 At the 2018 U.S. Championships, Rippon placed 4th.
 On January 7, 2018, he was one of three men selected to represent Team USA at the 2018 Winter Olympics in Pyeongchang, South Korea.
-At the 2018 Winter Olympics, Rippon won a bronze medal in the figure skating team event as part of the U.S. team, which made him the United States' first openly gay male athlete to win a medal at the Winter Olympics.
+At the 2018 Winter Olympics, Rippon won a bronze medal in the figure skating team event as part of the U.S. team, which made him the United States' first openly gay athlete to win a medal at the Winter Olympics; previously that year he had become the first openly gay U.S. athlete to qualify for the Winter Olympics.
 In the individual men's event, he placed 7th in the short program and 10th in the free skate to finish 10th overall.

 On November 19, 2018, Rippon announced his retirement from competitive figure skating.